wvmitchell/time-translator/README.md

 Your task in order to complete this challenge is to write a function which formats a duration, given as a number of seconds, in a human-friendly way.

-The function must accept a non-negative integer.
+The function must accept an integer.
 If it is zero, it just returns "now".
 Otherwise, the duration is expressed as a combination of years, days, hours, minutes and seconds.

 It is much easier to understand with an example: